-Grid-forming (GFM) converters are believed to be the key enabling technology for high penetration of power electronics interfaced distributed generation into the power system [1], [2].
-As opposed to the current-source nature of conventional gridfollowing (GFL) converters, GFM converters are programmed to emulate a voltage behind reactance response.
+As opposed to the current-source nature of conventional grid-following (GFL) converters, GFM converters are programmed to emulate a voltage behind reactance response.
 Consequently, despite their superior grid-supporting features such as voltage and frequency regulation and inertial support, GFM converters are prone to transient over-current under fault conditions.
-Due to their current-source behavior, GFL converters provide excellent over-current limiting response, whereas without explicit fault management measures, GFM converters may experience excessive over-currents leading to hardware damage.
-Ridethrough of symmetrical and asymmetrical faults remain one of the key challenges for GFM converters till date.
+Due to their current-source type behavior, GFL converters provide excellent over-current limiting response, whereas without explicit fault management measures, GFM converters may experience excessive over-currents leading to hardware damage.
+Ride-through of symmetrical and asymmetrical faults remain one of the key challenges for GFM converters till date.

-Early works on fault ride-through (FRT) by GFM converters rely on a separate set of back-up controller which employs phase-locked-loop (PLL) based vector current controllers; a controller switch is performed as soon as a fault is detected [3]-[5].
+Early works on fault ride-through (FRT) by GFM converters rely on a separate set of back-up controllers which employ phase-locked-loop (PLL) based vector current controllers; a controller switch is performed as soon as a fault is detected [3]-[5].
 To eliminate such controller switch under fault conditions, another class of FRT strategies have been proposed for GFM controllers consisting of cascaded voltage and current reference tracking loops beneath the real and reactive power control loops [6].
 In this class of FRT controllers, explicit limits are imposed on the references to the inner current tracking loops to prevent excessive over-current under faults.
 However, this approach is prone to integral windup issues in the outer voltage and power control loops.
 In essence, under such scenarios the power synchronization action through transient transfer of active and reactive powers by the outer loops is cutoff due to windup and consequently synchronization is lost [7], [8].
 A potential solution was presented in [8], where a proper coordination between the inner loops and the outer power control loops is used to prevent such windup phenomena.
 Another class of FRT controllers have also emerged which avoid such windup by means of dynamic virtual impedance [9], [10].
-However, to fully utilize the converter's current capability the required virtual impedance is dependent on the variable grid condition during fault, such as the depth of voltage sag and/or phase jump and grid impedance.
+However, to fully utilize the converter's current capability, the required virtual impedance is dependent on the variable grid condition during fault, such as the depth of voltage sag and/or phase jump and grid impedance.
 An explicit current limiter provides a more intuitive and easier implementation [8].

-Virtual oscillator based controllers, such as virtual oscillator control (VOC) and dispatchable virtual oscillator (dVOC), are another class of emerging GFM controllers which are designed for almost global synchronization guarantee in arbitrary N-converter networks with zero inertia [11]-[14].
-These nonlinear time-domain controllers provide substantially faster synchronization compared to synchronous machine emulation based methods such as droop control and virtual synchronous machine (VSM) [15].
-A unified virtual oscillator controller (uVOC) was recently proposed which inherits the rigorous theoretical foundation and asymptotic synchronization guarantee of dVOC and provides enhanced ride-through capability under symmetrical grid faults [16], [17].
+Virtual oscillator based controllers, such as virtual oscillator control (VOC) and dispatchable virtual oscillator (dVOC), are another class of emerging GFM controllers which are designed for almost global synchronization guarantee in arbitrary N-converter networks with zero inertia [11]-[16].
+These nonlinear time-domain controllers provide substantially faster synchronization compared to synchronous machine emulation based methods such as droop control and virtual synchronous machine (VSM) [17].
+A unified virtual oscillator controller (uVOC) was recently proposed which inherits the rigorous theoretical foundation and asymptotic synchronization guarantee of dVOC and provides enhanced ride-through capability under symmetrical grid faults [18], [19].
 Unlike conventional droop based methods, uVOC uses explicit current references in the power-synchronization loop, which offers a unique advantage for limiting over-current; current-limiters can be embedded directly in the synchronizing controller.
 Consequently, symmetrical FRT is achieved without the need for controller switch and/or dynamic virtual impedance.
-Furthermore, uVOC exhibits a first-order power-angle response [17], [18], i.e., fault-recovery is not constrained by any critical clearing angle (CCA) which constrains second-order controllers such as droop control and VSM.
+Furthermore, uVOC exhibits a first-order power-angle response [19], [20], i.e., fault-recovery is not constrained by any critical clearing angle (CCA) which constrains second-order controllers such as droop control and VSM.